tervahagn/SL-DC-garlic-hub/docs/connect-media-player.md

  GAPI/1.0 (UUID:a8294bat-c28f-50af-f94o-800869af5854; NAME:Player with spaces in name) garlic-linux/v0.6.0.745 (MODEL:Garlic)
 ```

-The XMP-330 from IAdea sends following user-agent
+The XMP-330 from IAdea sends following user-agent:

 ```
  ADAPI/1.0 (UUID:b8294bat-c28f-50af-f94o-800869af5854; NAME:Player with spaces in name) SK8855-ADAPI/2.0.5 (MODEL:XMP-330)
 ```

-The first 4K player from IAdea was
+The first 4K player from IAdea use:

 ```
 ADAPI/2.0 (UUID:22a6d755-8ca6-4a82-a724-2cc548000d06) RK3288-ADAPI/1.0.3.74 (MODEL:XMP-7300)
 ```

-Please leave a request in the issues if you want support for your player model.
+Please leave a request in the issues if you need support for your player.

 ## Passwords

-There is also an option to use User authentication with a password in SMIL header, but currently most player do not use.
+There is also an option to use a user authentication with a password in SMIL header, but currently most player do not use.